clojang/clojang/docs/source/30-talking-to-servers.md

 true
 ```

-With that done, let's return to the Clojure REPL and make some calls to our second (simple, don't-deply-with-this) server:
+With that done, let's return to the Clojure REPL and make some calls to our second (simple, don't-deploy-with-this) server:

 ```clojure
 clojang.dev=> (conn/! connx :png-png [:ping (node/get-pid self)])